 College of Education > About > Centers & Initiatives > Institute for Daisaku Ikeda Studies in Education > Initiatives & Events

 The Institute for Daisaku Ikeda Studies in Education, in collaboration with the R.E.A.L.
-Project, began a leadership and literacy program for 9th and 10th grade young men of color at St. Francis de Sales High School in Chicago, IL.
-College of Education Professors Horace Hall and Jason Goulah are coordinating and implementing the Value Creation in R.E.A.L. project.
+Project, conducted a leadership and literacy program for 9th and 10th grade young men of color at St. Francis de Sales High School in Chicago, IL.

 The Institute for Daisaku Ikeda Studies in Education hosted two dialogue sessions for students and faculty on the topic of global citizenship education.
 The sessions were held in conjunction with Kwame Anthony Appiah’s 2016 Ikeda Lecture, “Education for Global Citizenship and the Crisis Facing Black America,” given at DePaul University on March 29, 2016.

-The Institute for Daisaku Ikeda Studies in Education introduced its Doctoral Research Dialogue Series for DePaul graduate students engaged in Makiguchi and Ikeda Studies.
+The Institute organizes Doctoral Research Dialogue Series for DePaul graduate students engaged in Ikeda/Soka studies.
 The series provides DePaul students an opportunity to network and collaborate with doctoral students from other universities who are engaged in similar scholarship.
 You can read about the